$

 Listing all the interesting places in the city on the seven hills is a daunting task.
 Just take a look at the map of Rome with its landmarks, and your head will spin.
 There are about a thousand cathedrals alone!
 So, we'll mention only the most iconic ones:

 Colosseum - the main symbol of the city, mentioned in all Rome sightseeing guides.
 This colossal 1st-century amphitheater was once the site of gladiatorial battles.
-Guided tours are available every half hour (costing around 5 EUR);
+Every half an hour visitors are allowed here according to the time in the ticket (cost - from 16 EUR without a tour, guided tours - from 25 EUR);

 Galleria Borghese — a true gem of Rome, where you can see the world's largest collection of Caravaggio's works, the finest sculptures by Bernini, and paintings by Raphael, Titian, and Rubens.
 Getting into the museum can be challenging as you won't find tickets at the ticket office — everything must be booked in advance.
 You can purchase tickets online for the Borghese Gallery or any other museum in Rome on their website;